 The RFP process is governed by the Terms and Conditions set out in Appendix 10.
-The Selection Committee, composed of staff from the Housing Secretariat and SSHA, is bound by the procedures set out in this RFP and must ensure that all Proposals receive fair and equitable treatment throughout the evaluation process.
+The Selection Committee, composed of City staff from the Housing Secretariat, SSHA, and representatives from UHN and UWGT, is bound by the procedures set out in this RFP and must ensure that all Proposals receive fair and equitable treatment throughout the evaluation process.